mohitgulla/Edge/README.md

 #### Directory Structure

 - `data` - contains .py files with contain class definition of PyTorch dataset and the corresponding .dat file.
-The datasets explored in our experiments are ANN based Classification: <a href="https://www.kaggle.com/filippoo/deep-learning-az-ann">Churn</a> and <a href="http://archive.ics.uci.edu/ml">Telescope</a>, ANN based Regression: <a href="https://sci2s.ugr.es/keel/dataset.php?cod=84#sub1">MV Data</a> and <a href="https://sci2s.ugr.es/keel/dataset.php?cod=83#sub2 ">California Housing</a> and CNN based Classification: <a href = "https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-100</a> and <a href="https://deepobs.readthedocs.io/en/stable/api/datasets/fmnist.html">FMNIST</a>.
+The datasets explored are ANN based Classification: <a href="https://www.kaggle.com/filippoo/deep-learning-az-ann">Churn</a> and <a href="http://archive.ics.uci.edu/ml">Telescope</a>, ANN based Regression: <a href="https://sci2s.ugr.es/keel/dataset.php?cod=84#sub1">MV Data</a> and <a href="https://sci2s.ugr.es/keel/dataset.php?cod=83#sub2 ">California Housing</a> and CNN based Classification: <a href = "https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-100</a> and <a href="https://deepobs.readthedocs.io/en/stable/api/datasets/fmnist.html">FMNIST</a>.
 A subdirectory `results` conatins .csv files which track training and validation accuracy and loss at different precision levels from the experiments that were conducted.

 - `model` - contains .py files with model class definition for Dense Neural Networks (DNNs) and Convolutional Neural Networks (CNNs).
 The various architectures of each model type are defined as separate class objects within its corresponding .py file.